SwissLife-OSS/elastic-apm-extensions/README.md

 }
 ```
 ### Options
 Elastic APM Transaction can be enriched by registering a delegate on configure parameter.
-In this way you can add custom data to the transaction
+In this way you can add custom data to the transaction.
 ```csharp
 services
     .AddGraphQLServer()